khushidesai1/semantic-segmentation/README.md

 The user can use the --img (input an image path), --vid (input a video path) and --flder (input a folder path) flags to specify the type of input you want the program to use.
 You can also use the -r flag with the --vid flag in order to specify the frame rate for the converted image frames.
 You can use the --mask flag with the --img flag in order to obtain metrics on an input image by passing in an additional mask image. (*Note: the input mask has to be one from the Cityscapes dataset*)

 After the application gets the resulting segmented images, the program writes these images to a folder within the semantic segmentation repository for the user to view.

-### Set Up Instructions
-**Dataset Set Up**: The script looks for the dataset from a specific directory within the repository.
-In order for the scripts to access this dataset, the dataset needs to be available within the following directory: ./awesome-semantic-segmentation-pytorch/datasets/[name of dataset].
-The supported datasets with their appropriate folder names are: Cityscapes (citys) and Pascal Voc (voc).

-Example directories for Cityscapes:
-./awesome-semantic-segmentation-pytorch/datasets/citys/gtFine and ./awesome-semantic-segmentation-pytorch/datasets/citys/leftImg8bit

-**Pre-trained Models**: In order to perform evaluation, the scripts need to be able to find a pre-trained model file.
-The script looks for these pre-trained models in the folder ~/.torch/models/.
-The repository contains a directory ./models containing some pre-trained models trained with different backbones and with the Cityscape dataset.
-You can also train your own models with your own dataset using the documentation under the awesome-semantic-segmentation-pytorch repository.

 ### Usage and Examples